nate10j/rogur-io/README.md

-# Rush Hour Web 🚗
+# Rogur
-This is a web game recreating the rush hour puzzle game
+This is a web rogue-like io game.

 ## Contributing
 Contributors, please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guide